bekencorp/bk_avdk/docs/bk7258/en/lcd/index.rst

 The qspi driver interface is similar to spi.
 The difference lies in the number of data pins. qspi has two more data transmission pins and is faster than spi.

-Hardware implementation of QSPI LCD：
+Hardware implementation of QSPI LCD:

 .. figure:: ../../_static/lcd_rgb_timing_2.png
     :align: center